Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 ### Starter Kit

 The Starter Kit is meant specifically to define and run frontend tests for Mendix apps.
 This starter kit contains
-- Reusable Locator and Action microflows to test standard Mendix Widgets;
+- Reusable Locator and Action microflows to test Mendix Platform Supported Widgets;
 - An example Mendix Project with an example testscript;
 - A Page showing Results from executed tests.